azorya/KafkaNotes/kafka_settings.md

 **Kafka Settings**

-We will confugure and check three node kafka cluster.
+We will confugure a three node kafka cluster.
 That is the smallest possible setup which can work as a _cluster_.
 The main differnce between a _cluster_ and a _standalone kafka_ is that it is possible to work with some of our nodes down.

 We have to: